HammockSunburn/dotfiles-home/README.md

 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

 In the root of this repository is a poorly-written fish script, `setup.fish`, that makes a lot of assumptions that are correct for me, but probably wrong for you.
+This needs to be run before I use `chsh` to change shells since it will muck about with the fish configuration.
 This sets up a `gnome-terminal` profile for Gruvbox Dark with my preferred font and makes it the default.
 Also, this script adds VSCode's RPM-based repositories to Fedora.
 Then, I install VSCode (stable):

 ```shell
 sudo dnf check-update
 sudo dnf install code
 ```

+Finally, I change my default shell using `chsh` to `/usr/bin/fish`.